kohler/hotcrp/etc/settingdescriptions.md

 removed from papers not matching `search`).

 The optional `value` is a formula that sets the tag’s value.
-For example, the formula “avg(OveMer)” would set the tag’s value to the average overall merit score.
+For example, the formula “avg(OveMer)” would set the tag’s value to the relevant paper’s average overall merit score.
 If the formula evaluates to null for a paper, then the tag for that paper is removed.
 If `value` is an empty string, 0 is used.